spencerlow/cuhacking-2020/README.md

 # cuhacking-2020
 ## This is a repository for a team project during cuhacking 2020.
-Objective to create a program for the *Martello murder mystery challenge* in 24 hours.
+Objective to create a program for the *Martello murder mystery challenge* in 24 hours while also learning how to use Github for the first time in a group setting.

 Written in Python with Tkinter for GUI to display organized data for the user.